ShishodiaAnubhav/After-Shock/README.md

 # After-Shock
-QuakeAlert is an Android application that displays the realtime EarthQuake data around the world and can also be modified based on user's preferences.
+After Shock is an Android application that displays the realtime EarthQuake data around the world and can also be modified based on user's preferences.
 This android application is implemented using **RESTAPI**, ViewRecycling, Intents, Fragments, SharedPreferences and JSON Parsing, Loader.

 Used REST api to retrieve ***Time, Place , Magnitude of Earthquakes***.